 First, there are moldbeasts (seen above) – deceptively adorable floating critters that seem to be a combination of spectres and slimes, and are able to launch bubbles – which they often get trapped in.

-There’s also a new enemy called Serpent Knight: Windcutter, which looks similar to the rough and tough shadowy husks and lectors we’ve been going toe to toe with, boasting some pretty intimidating armour.
+There’s also a new enemy called Serpent Knight: Windcutter, which looks similar to the rough and tough shadowy husks and lectors we’ve been going toe to toe with, boasting some pretty intimidating armor.
 The Serpent Knight: Windercutter was once a trusted guard, apparently of high standing somewhere.
 They wield the power of the winds, dealing anemo damage, and when their attacks hit shielded characters, they become stronger and faster – so us Genshin Impact Zhongli mains may need to switch up our strategy a bit!

 Of course, to top it all off, we’ve got the brand new boss, the Ruin Serpent.
 We got our first peek at this big baddie in the 2.5 update livestream.
 Described as a ‘bizarrely-shaped machine that prowls the underground of The Chasm’, the Ruin Serpent is a huge, mechanical snake, made of wood, metal, and stone, with an intimidating gear in front of it that ‘can cut through rock as if it were butter’.